stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 The version number identifies whether or not the transaction is a mainnet or testnet transaction.
-A mainnet transaction MUST have its highest bit cleared, and a testnet transaction MUST have the highest bit set (i.e. `version & 0x80` must be non-zero for testnet, and zero for mainnet).
+A mainnet transaction MUST have its highest bit cleared, and a testnet transaction MUST have the highest bit set (i.e., `version & 0x80` must be non-zero for testnet, and zero for mainnet).
 The lower 7 bits are ignored for now.